alanh90/alanh90/README.md

 ## 🌱 I'm currently learning
 - Advanced AI architectures and cognitive modeling
 - Emotional intelligence implementation in AI systems
-- Ethical considerations and alignment in AI development
-- Techniques for creating more generalized AI systems
 - Implementation of alternate transformer architectures

 ---